Introduction to Opiate Addiction

-Some take opioids through a prescription written for chronic or acute pain, such as after a surgery or illness.
+Some take prescription opioids through a prescription written for chronic or acute pain, such as after a surgery or illness.
 Yet, as a highly addictive drug, it is often essential to stop using this drug as soon as possible to prevent the onset of dependence.
 Other people use forms of opiates like heroin as a way of getting high.
 In all cases, a person may need formal opioid addiction treatment if they have symptoms such as:

 Many people with opioid substance use disorder also experience withdrawal.
 This is a feeling of agitation, pain, and anxiety when not using the drug.
 Some people also experience insomnia or feel as though they are ill.
 Many also experience intense cravings for the drug.